Too many content creators focus on building a strong social media presence instead of prioritizing their list building efforts.

 Best list building strategies for content creators

-Before you can build your email list, you’ll need to choose an email service provider (ESP) that will host your email list.
+Before you can build your email list, you’ll need to choose an email service provider (ESP) to host your email list and send your newsletter campaigns.
 There are dozens of options to choose from, so how do you pick the right ESP for your business?

-Start by defining your email marketing goals.
+Start building an email list by defining your email marketing goals.
 What do you want to make sure your ESP can do?

-As you read through the short summaries of these popular email marketing platforms, think about what your goals are so you can determine which ESP is the right fit.
+As you read through the below summaries of these popular email marketing platforms, think about what your goals are so you can determine which ESP is right for you.

-(PS: If you aren’t sure which platform is the right fit, sign up for a free trial or watch a demo to get more information.)
+(PS: If you aren’t sure which ESP to choose, sign up for a free trial or watch a demo to get more information.)

-- Flodesk: For visual content creators who want to stray from plain text emails, they can ditch the same-old-same-old by customizing one of Flodesk’s many email design templates.
+Visual content creators who want to stray from plain text emails and ditch the same-old-same-old can customize one of Flodesk’s many email design templates.
 Designed to fit mobile and desktop screens, Flodesk is a great option for brands that rely on graphics and visuals to sell their products or services.
 Learn more about their email platform here.

 Once you determine which email marketing platform you want to use, you can focus on list building.

-Hands down, the best way to grow your email list is to utilize lead magnets.
+Hands down, the best way to grow your email list is to use lead magnets.

 Use lead magnets to build your email list